Société de l'assurance automobile du Québec

 What the Law Says

 When cycling, rules apply, such as obeying signs and signals and traffic lights.
-Some things are also prohibited, like riding on sidewalks—except in case of necessity or where directed or authorized to do so by a sign or signal—and riding while wearing earphones or headphones, or while texting.
+Some things are also prohibited, like riding on sidewalks—except in cases of necessity or where directed or authorized to do so by a sign or signal—and riding while wearing earphones or headphones, or while texting.
 If you commit an offence under the Highway Safety Code, you could receive a fine.

 Obligations